Close

 When you think of traditional, sequential project management, you’re picturing waterfall project management.
 With this method, you break your project into different phases.
 When one phase ends, the next one begins — there’s no overlap between them.

-With that in mind, the Project Management Institute (PMI) established five distinct stages of project management.
+With that in mind, the Project Management Institute (PMI) established five distinct project management phases.

 Think the first step of the project management process is planning?
 Not quite.
-Before you can map out a strategy for your project, you need to understand it at a broader level.
+Before you can map out a strategy for your project, you need to get stakeholder buy-in.
+Create a project charter to outline the business objective of your project for approval.
+You can also use a project poster, as it’s a more digestible format that’s faster and easier to read.
 In this stage, you should answer questions like:

 • What’s the business case for this project?